frederikvig/nyum/_recipes/whole-wheat-sourdough-bread.md

 ---

-> When done the loaf should have an internal temperature of around 208°F (97°C).
-Cool on a wire rack for 2 hours before slicing.
+> When done the loaf should have an internal temperature of 206°F-210°F. Place the loaf on a cooling rack and let it cool for 2 hours.
 Return the pot to the oven for 15 minutes before repeating the baking process with the second loaf.